iskatrina/Capstone_project_stock_price_forecasting/README.md

 ## Problem Introduction

 Prediction of stock price movement is regarded as a challenging task of financial time series prediction.
 An accurate prediction of stock price movement may yield profits for investors.
 Due to the complexity of stock market data, development of efficient models for predicting is very difficult.
+The traditional models follow a stochastic probabilistic approach, while more recent models are based on machine learning methods.
-My ultimate goal is to create prediction which would help gain profit by trading stock.
+My ultimate goal is to create prediction which would help gain profit by trading stock by usig both machine learning methods and stochastic approach.

 ## Strategy to solve the problem